Bernardo Silva: 2013–2018: Youth level and first international tournaments

 In 2013, Silva represented Portugal at the 2013 European Under-19 Championship, reaching the semi-finals.
 For his performances, he was named among the top 10 talents under the age of 19 in Europe by a selection of UEFA reporters.
 On 31 March 2015, Silva made his senior debut for Portugal, starting in a 0–2 friendly defeat to Cape Verde in Estoril.
 On 27 June 2015, Silva scored Portugal U21s' first goal in a 5–0 win against Germany U21 in the semi-finals of the European Under-21 Championship in Czech Republic.
 He was left out of the Portuguese squad for the finals of Euro 2016 due to injury.
 Silva was selected for the Portugal squad for the 2017 Confederations Cup which was hosted in Russia.
 He scored the second goal of the match in the group stage of the tournament, a 4–0 win over New Zealand.
 The national team reached the semi-finals before losing out to Chile in a penalty shootout after a 0–0 draw at the end of regulation time.
 He missed the third place play-off in which Portugal defeated Mexico 2–1 after extra time.

 Silva was named in Portugal's 23-man squad for the 2018 World Cup in Russia.
 He featured in all 4 matches with Portugal, but was knocked out of the tournament after a 2–1 loss to Uruguay.

-2018–present: Nations League titles and subsequent tournaments
+2018–present: Nations League titles and tournament struggles

 Silva was selected for three matches in the 2018–19 UEFA Nations League group stage, scoring a goal and providing an assist in a 3–2 victory against Poland on 11 October.
 Portugal topped their Nations League Group and qualified for the UEFA Nations League Finals held in Portugal.
 In the semi-finals on 5 June 2019, Silva provided two assists to Cristiano Ronaldo, who scored a hat-trick resulting in a 3–1 over Switzerland to reach the final.
 In the final of the tournament four days later, he provided a crucial assist to Gonçalo Guedes, who scored the match-winning sole goal at the Estádio do Dragão against the Netherlands, with Portugal winning the trophy on home soil, as he went on to be named the tournament's best player.

 Silva continued his fine form throughout the qualifying process for UEFA Euro 2020, finishing the qualifying campaign, with three goals and six assists, including a brace of assists in a 6–0 over Lithuania.
 He would be named in Portugal's final squad for the delayed final tournament, appearing in all games of the eventual round of 16-exit to Belgium.

 In October 2022, Silva was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.
 He appeared in all of Portugal's matches in the tournament in an eventual quarter-final exit to Morocco after losing 1–0.